SUSE/scf/README.md

 differences:

 * Uses [fissile](https://github.com/suse/fissile) to containerize the CF components, for running on top of Kubernetes (and Docker)
-* CF Components run on an OpenSUSE Stemcell
+* CF Components run on an openSUSE Stemcell
 * CF Apps optionally can run on a preview of the OpenSUSE Stack (rootfs + buildpacks)

 # Disclaimer